Seaside Serenade® Bar Harbor Hydrangea

 A hardy, showy, compact form that is perfect for smaller spaces; features big, ball-shaped white flower heads in mid summer on straight, sturdy stems that hold up even in heavy rain; ideal for borders and containers; blooms on new growth

 Seaside Serenade® Bar Harbor Hydrangea features bold balls of white flowers at the ends of the branches from mid to late summer.
 The flowers are excellent for cutting.
-It has forest green foliage throughout the season.
+It has forest green deciduous foliage.
 The heart-shaped leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Seaside Serenade® Bar Harbor Hydrangea is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its strikingly bold and coarse texture can be very effective in a balanced landscape composition.